Skip to main content

 Can we control how firm the tone gets?
 We don't want to alienate long-term clients.

-Yes — tone calibration is part of the build, not an afterthought.
+Yes.
+Tone calibration is part of the build, not an afterthought.
 Before we go live, we draft all four cadence messages with you and get your sign-off on each one.
-The 3-day message is deliberately light — a friendly heads-up, nothing more.
-Tone sharpens at 7 and 14 days, and the 30-day message is formal but not hostile.
+The 3-day message stays deliberately light, a friendly heads-up and nothing more.
+Tone sharpens at 7 and 14 days, and the 30-day message reads formal but never hostile.
 You can also configure exceptions: a VIP client list that gets a softer track, or accounts where the 30-day escalation skips the automated message entirely and just flags the owner for a personal call.
 The system chases the invoice, but you decide how hard.

 What happens when a client responds saying the invoice is disputed or they want a payment plan?

-Any reply — email or SMS — pauses the automated cadence on that invoice and creates an escalation flag in the weekly owner report.
-We don't try to resolve disputes or negotiate payment plans programmatically; that's a human conversation.
-What the system does is give the owner a complete contact log when the conversation happens: which messages went out, when, what channel, and what the client responded.
-The owner walks into the conversation with full context instead of having to reconstruct it from memory.
-If the client agrees to a payment plan, the owner logs the arrangement and sets a manual follow-up date — the chaser can optionally resume on the remaining balance if a payment posts short of the total.
+Any reply by email or SMS pauses the automated cadence on that invoice and creates an escalation flag in the weekly owner report.
+We don't try to resolve disputes or negotiate payment plans programmatically, because that's a human conversation.
+What the system does is hand the owner a complete contact log when the conversation happens: which messages went out, when, on what channel, and what the client responded.
+The owner walks in with full context instead of reconstructing it from memory.
+If the client agrees to a payment plan, the owner logs the arrangement and sets a manual follow-up date, and the chaser can optionally resume on the remaining balance once a partial payment posts.

 Which accounting systems does Invoice Chaser connect to, and how does it know when payment posts?

-We connect to QuickBooks Online, Xero, and Wave through their official APIs — no CSV imports, no manual syncing.
-The integration listens for payment events in real time: when a payment posts and the invoice closes out as paid, the chaser stops immediately on that invoice.
-There's no lag and no risk of sending a reminder to someone who already paid.
-The weekly DSO report pulls directly from the same accounting data, so the numbers the owner sees match what's in the books.
-If your firm uses a different system, we scope that during the audit call — most cloud-based accounting platforms with an API can be connected, though build time may extend slightly depending on the integration complexity.
+We connect to QuickBooks Online, Xero, and Wave through their official APIs.
+No CSV imports, no manual syncing.
+The integration listens for payment events in real time, so when a payment posts and the invoice closes out as paid, the chaser stops immediately on that invoice.
+There's no lag and no risk of reminding someone who already paid.
+The weekly DSO report pulls from the same accounting data, so the numbers the owner sees match the books.
+Running a different system?
+We scope that during the audit call.
+Most cloud-based accounting platforms with an API can be connected, though build time may extend slightly depending on integration complexity.

 Are there any legal considerations for automated payment reminders, especially for B2C clients?

-For B2B collections — business clients, commercial accounts, professional services — standard reminder cadences are generally straightforward.
-For B2C situations, where you're collecting from individual consumers rather than businesses, the FDCPA (Fair Debt Collection Practices Act) sets rules around communication frequency, timing, and required disclosures, though the Act primarily applies to third-party debt collectors rather than original creditors collecting their own debts.
-That said, several states have their own consumer protection rules that can apply to original creditors.
-We flag this during scoping: if your client base is primarily individual consumers and balances are significant, we'll recommend your attorney review the message templates before go-live.
-The build can accommodate required disclosures as static footers on the appropriate messages.
-We're engineers, not lawyers — the compliance sign-off stays with your counsel.
+For B2B collections, meaning business clients, commercial accounts, and professional services, standard reminder cadences are generally straightforward.
+B2C is different.
+When you're collecting from individual consumers, the FDCPA (Fair Debt Collection Practices Act) sets rules around communication frequency, timing, and required disclosures, though the Act primarily applies to third-party debt collectors rather than original creditors collecting their own debts.
+Several states layer on their own consumer protection rules that can reach original creditors too.
+We flag this during scoping: if your client base is mostly individual consumers and balances run significant, we'll recommend your attorney review the message templates before go-live.
+The build can carry required disclosures as static footers on the appropriate messages.
+We're engineers, not lawyers, so the compliance sign-off stays with your counsel.

 How long does it take to see AR days actually improve after the build ships?

-The cadence starts running on the first invoice that hits its due date after go-live, so the system is working from day one.
-Whether that moves the DSO number depends on your current baseline.
-Businesses with no existing follow-up process at all — invoices sent and then passively waited on — tend to see a material shift in the first billing cycle, simply because clients who would have waited to be asked are now being asked on a schedule.
-Businesses that already had informal follow-up in place tend to see the improvement show up in the 30-to-60-day bucket, where the consistent cadence replaces the inconsistent human one.
-We pull a baseline DSO snapshot before go-live and track against it monthly during the retainer — that's how we know the system is actually working, not just running.
+The cadence starts running on the first invoice that hits its due date after go-live, so the system works from day one.
+Whether that moves your DSO depends on your baseline.
+Businesses with no existing follow-up at all, where invoices get sent and then passively waited on, tend to see a material shift in the first billing cycle, simply because clients who would have waited to be asked are now being asked on a schedule.
+Businesses that already ran informal follow-up tend to see the gain show up in the 30-to-60-day bucket, where the consistent cadence replaces the inconsistent human one.
+We pull a baseline DSO snapshot before go-live and track against it monthly after launch.
+That's how we know the system is working, not just running.

 Start with an audit →